nate-b/aws-web-app/README.md

 AWS account

-[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html): If you have multiple AWS profiles, you must specify which profile to use by appending the parameter "--profile <profile_name>" to the AWS CLI commands below.
+[AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html): If you have multiple AWS profiles, you must specify which profile to use by appending the parameter "--profile &lt;PROFILE-NAME&gt;" to the AWS CLI commands below.

 ## Getting Started